AndrewBuntsev/iot-dashboard/README.md

 The system is composed of several services, orchestrated via Docker Compose:

-- **thermostat, thermostat_2**: Simulated IoT devices that generate and publish telemetry data to Kafka.
+- **sensor, sensor_2**: Simulated IoT devices that generate and publish telemetry data to Kafka.
 - **kafka**: Message broker for ingesting telemetry data.
 - **zookeeper**: Required by Kafka for cluster management.
 - **couchbase**: NoSQL database for storing telemetry data.